 While your final look-and-feel should exude your personal style, line of work, and brand identity, there are a few ground rules that are always applicable regardless of whether you're creating a new site or updating your website.

 Great web design feeds into your user experience and functionality, while being easy to understand at first glance.
-Below we’ve gathered five simple website design tips to help make your site effective and compelling, whether it feels ready for a website redesign or not:
+Below we’ve gathered five simple website design tips (for even more, check out website design best practices) to help you learn how to make a website effective and compelling, whether it feels ready for a website redesign or not:

 Web design tips for an outstanding website

 01. Keep your homepage minimalistic and free of clutter